elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Cluster-v1.md

 ## Narrow Search

-  * You can either narrow your search with multiple labels - your app’s fronted
+  * You can either narrow your search with multiple labels - your app's fronted

 ![](../../assets/images/kubernetes/metadata-03.png) <!-- {"left" : 1.18, "top" : 1.81, "height" : 4.91, "width" : 7.89} -->